JoeyLearnsToCode/Git-Branches/README.md

 You can use it by typing `git-branches.all-branches` or `All Branches` in the command palette.
 Or you can bind it to a keyboard shortcut, which I suggest.

+## Changelog

+### 1.0.3

+- When push a local branch whose upstream is set to a different name remote branch, it will be pushed to a new remote branch with same name, and its upstream will be set to the new remote branch.

 ## License

 Feel free to do anything with this plugin.